computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 अर्वाग्देवा अस्य विसर्जनेनाथा को वेद यत आबभूव॥६॥<br/>
 इयं विसृष्टिर्यत आबभूव यदि वा दधे यदि वा न।<br/>
 यो अस्याध्यक्षः परमे व्योमन्त्सो अङ्ग वेद यदि वा न वेद॥७॥<br/>
-'%}.
+'%}
+In ancient India, the Buddhist Madhyamaka school founded by नागार्जुन Nāgārjuna (Sanskrit) (c.
+150 -- c.
+250 CE) used the catuṣkoṭi (Sanskrit), a way to systematically analyze a proposition $$P$$.
+It includes four mutually exclusive possibilities for $$P$$ (for a modern interpretation, see Jayatilleke, 1967):

+(1) $$P$$; that is, being.<br/>
+(2) not $$P$$; that is not being.<br/>
+(3) $$P$$ and not $$P$$; that is being and that is not being.<br/>
+(4) not ($$P$$ or not $$P$$); that is neither not being not is that being.

+The catuṣkoṭi is a logical tool, but its origins can be traced back even further to the Rig Vega (1500-1000 BC), an ancient collection of sūktas.
 The first verse, as translated by Kramer (1986) illustrates the origins of the catuṣkoṭi:
 {% epigraph 'There was neither non-existence nor existence then;<br/>
 Neither the realm of space, nor the sky which is beyond;<br/>
 What stirred?
 Where?
 In whose protection?<br/>' 'Nasadiya Sukta (Hymn of Creation), concerns the origin of the universe' 'Rig Veda, 10:129-6' %}

 ### China

+In the Chinese 墨家 Mohist tradition founded by 墨翟 Mozi (c.
+470 BC -- c.
+391 BC) logic and argumentation are based on analogies rather than mathematical reasoning.
+In Mohism the concept of fa is a standard or model, in a broad sense (e.g., fa could be a role model such as a teacher).
+They used the three *fa* method for statements by which "the distinctions between 'this' and 'not' and benefit and harm...can be clearly known" (Book 35, "Rejecting Fatalism"; Fraser, 2023).
+{% marginfigure 'mf-id-mozi' 'assets/img/Mozi.jpg' 'Text from 7th volume of Mozi (墨子卷之七).' %}

+(1) Does the statement have for precidence and origin?<br/>
+(2) Does the statement show a concern for empiricism?<br/>
+(3) Is the statement of consequence and pragmatic utility?

+It is important to realise that these methods for reasoning were used in philosophical, societal and political contexts.
+The three fa were used by the Mozi for the benefit of the people and society (Fraser, 2023).

+### Greece

+{% marginfigure 'mf-id-prior_analytics' 'assets/img/prior_analytics.jpg' 'Aristotle&#39;s Prior Analytics in Latin, 1290 circa, Biblioteca Medicea Laurenziana, Florence.' %}

+Perhaps most recognizable to western culture are the contributions to logic and mathematics by Greek scholars (between c.
+520BC -- 200 BC) such as  Pythagoras, Plato and Aristotle.
+Aristotilian logic is believed to be the first attempt at formal logic with syntax and used variables to show the form of an argument independent of the matter.
+Aristotle defined a syllogism (an argument) in his book Prior Analytics as consisting of predicates and a conclusion (Aristotle, 1989):

+(1) Predicate: $$A$$ belongs to $$S$$ (e.g., <br/>
+(2) Predicate: $$A$$ is predicated of $$S$$<br/>
+(3) Conclusion: $$A$$ is said of $$S$$

+This formal system allowed Aristotle, for example, to deal with contradicitions in a systematic way (Bochenski, 1970).

 ### Middle East

+{% marginfigure 'mf-id-al_farabi' 'assets/img/al_farabi.jpg' 'Pages from Maqala fi aghrad kitab Ma ba&#39;d al-tabi&#39;a (On the scope of Aristotle&#39;s Metaphysics) The Bodleian Library, University of Oxford, Shelfmark: MS. Arab. d.
+84.'%}

 In the 9th century, the Islamic philosopher أبو نصر محمد الفارابي (Abu Nasr Muhammad al-Farabi) made major contributions to logic.
 He built on Greek works such as Aristotilian logic and the Stoic tradition.
-He argued that:
+He argued that logic follows a dialogical structure:
 {% epigraph 'Truth is found in answer and query, or jawab wa-su’al. In this, there is a mas’ul, one who is asked because he has promoted a thesis for which he is responsible, and there is a sa’il, an interrogator, who attempts to question this thesis.' 'أبو نصر محمد الفارابي' 'Paraphrased from Alwali (2018).' %}
-Among the many contributions to logic, he was the first to categorize the notion Takhayyul (idea), and Thubut (proof) in his book Ihsaal-ulum (Enumeration of the Sciences) (Alwali, 2018).
+Among the many contributions to logic, he was the first to categorize the notion of Takhayyul (idea), and of Thubut (proof) in his book Ihsaal-ulum (Enumeration of the Sciences) (Alwali, 2018).

 ## Formal proof strategies